Everyone knows what Instagram is. Come on, it’s 2019.

 Back to the social media calendar.
 Because marketing can get hectic, you don’t want to always be thinking about when you need to post to Instagram.
 And if you miss the perfect time, it’ll throw everything out of wack and you’ll be cursing yourself under your breath.

 Having a social media calendar will help you to organize your content and plan its posting around important dates or events.
 Even better, there are a bunch of scheduling tools available for you to use!
-Social media management software will take AWAY the anxiety of remembering to post on time because guess what?
-They do it for you.
+As a matter of fact, Kicksta compiled the top-three Instagram automation tools based on scheduling and time-saving features.

 Utilizing a social media calendar is helpful when you want to see the dates where your brand could benefit from a post or two.
 In general, you want to make sure you’re posting good content consistently.
 Instagram’s algorithm will favor accounts that post twice a day over accounts that post eight times in one day and then again … two weeks later.
 The better you can plan your content, the better you’ll fare on Instagram.